Where I Actually Eat in Roma Norte: 29 Restaurants and Coffee Shops Worth Your Pesos

 For a truly special dining experience, book Esquina Comun (intimate private dining), Rosetta (award-winning Italian-Mexican fusion), or Maximo Bistrot (Michelin-recommended).
 All require reservations weeks in advance.

-Do I need reservations for restaurants in Roma Norte and Condesa?
+Do I need reservations for restaurants in Roma Norte ?

 For upscale restaurants like Contramar, Rosetta, Maximo, and La Docena, reservations are essential (book 1-3 weeks ahead).
 Mid-range spots like Lardo don’t take reservations.
 Taco places and cafes are walk-in only.